The sales process in the medical device field is a long and strenuous journey, but being able to close the deal will always be worth the grind.

 Keep in mind that while the doctor’s approval might be the most difficult one to get, once you have it, he can be your best sales champion.

-With a customized and compelling sales pitch and first-hand experience on how your device works, they’ll feel confident that your product will change the life of many patients.
+With a customized and compelling sales pitch and first-hand experience on how your device works, they’ll feel confident that your product will change the lives of many patients.

 At this point, 80% of the deal is in your pocket.
 He’ll probably pitch the product for you and push the finance department to give the green light to the purchase.